gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 and then step back in.
 The crossing is permanent.

-Dostoevsky's insight — developed forty years before Freud — is that the unconscious does not forgive what the conscious mind permits.
+Dostoevsky's insight, developed forty years before Freud, is that the unconscious does not forgive what the conscious mind permits.
 Raskolnikov's body rebels.
 His dreams accuse him.
 He confesses not because he is caught but because the weight of isolation becomes unbearable.

-The novel is an argument that radical individualism — the Nietzschean will to power avant la lettre — is self-defeating not for moral reasons but for psychological ones.
+The novel is an argument that radical individualism, the Nietzschean will to power *avant la lettre*, is self-defeating not for moral reasons but for psychological ones.